Fisheries and Resources Monitoring System

 Management unit: Yes

-No explicit management plan or management objectives defined by Fisheries Commission.
-General convention objectives (GC Doc.
-08/3) are applied.
-Advice is based on survey indices and catch trends in relation to estimates of recruitment.
+No explicit management plan or management objectives defined by the Commission.
+General Convention Principles are applied.

 Stock definition for management purposes